BGuerrero825/Cyber-Notes/Windows/WinDbg.md

 ### Searching Memory Space
 `s...` : search memory
 `s -d 0 L?80000000 41414141` : search for dword 41414141, searching from 0 and through all memory ?80000000 (entire process memory space)
+- where ? allows searches longer than 256MB
 `s -a 0 L?80000000 "This program cannot be run in DOS mode"` : search program for ascii string `-b|w|d|q|a|u` : print as bytes (default), word, dword, qword, ASCII, or unicode `-[1]...` : Only show address of search matches.
 Use in a .foreach where output is piped